micag2025/Supply_Chain_project/publication.md

 ## System Architecture

-The following workflow (diagram) illustrates the **high-level architecture** of the proposed blockchain-based supply chain tracking system.
+The following workflow illustrates the **high-level architecture** of the proposed blockchain-based supply chain tracking system.

-The system (application) consists of a **Solidity smart contract** (`SupplyChainBatch.sol`) deployed on the **Ethereum Sepolia Testnet** and a **React-based frontend** that provides the user interface.
+The application consists of a **Solidity smart contract** (`SupplyChainBatch.sol`) deployed on the **Ethereum Sepolia Testnet** and a **React-based frontend** that provides the user interface.
 Smart contracts are developed and deployed using **Remix IDE**, while **MetaMask** provides wallet authentication and transaction signing.
 Communication between the frontend and the blockchain is handled through **ethers.js** using the contract's **Application Binary Interface (ABI)**, enabling authorized users to create, track, ship, and deliver product batches through a web-based dashboard.

 ```
             ┌─────────────────────────┐
             │       Remix IDE         │
             │  Solidity Smart Contract│
             └───────────┬─────────────┘
                         │ Deploy
                         ▼
 ┌──────────────────────────────────────────────────┐
 │            Ethereum Sepolia Testnet             │
 │        Supply Chain Smart Contract              │